Introduction

 Step 2: Submissions

-Submission Options: Setting Up
+Submissions: Setting Up

 When creating your assignment, you can configure submission options for your students.

 Scheduling deadlines: Set the hand-in deadline.
 Students have to upload their work before this deadline.
 When this deadline has passed, students will be assigned work of a peer or group to review.
 When no deadline is set in this step, students are assigned work to review when 2 students have handed in.
 Click here for an explanation about how peers are assigned.
-When not setting a deadline there is a chance that the allocations cannot be distributed equally, therefore setting no deadline works best in a 'live' feedback session.
+When not setting a deadline there is a chance that the allocations cannot be distributed equally, therefore setting no deadline works best in a live feedback session.

 If a deadline for submission has been set for the students, you have the option to allow for students to hand in after the submission deadline has passed.
 Simply enable this option (as shown on the screenshot below), and students will be able to hand in after the submission deadline as well.
 Keep in mind that enabling this option will not affect the student analytics - you will still be able to see if students have submitted on time or not.